1475505/AwesomeDNS/report/userguide.md

 You don't need to comment the following DNS, just put 127.0.0.1 first.

+**For developers, you can run `sudo systemd-resolve --flush-caches` to clear local DNS caches in your machine, so that urls for testing won`t use the older one.**

 3. If you use Wifi

 You can enter "wifi-setting", choose your wifi and set DNS=127.0.0.1